Have a Question About the BreachLock Cloud Platform? Enter it below.

 - Length of time over which the misconduct occurred

-- Willfulness of the defendant’s misconduct
+- The willfulness of the defendant’s misconduct

 - Defendant’s assets, liabilities, and net worth

-While CCPA does not mention penetration testing or vulnerability scanning explicitly, it mentions reasonable security practices and practices appropriate to the nature of the information to protect the personal information.
+While CCPA does not mention penetration testing or vulnerability scanning explicitly, it mentions reasonable security practices and practices appropriate to the nature of the information to protect personal information.
 The phrase “reasonable security practice” has a vague meaning and may have different meanings as per different contexts.
-On the other hand, you can select the appropriate practices depending on the results of risk assessment.
+On the other hand, you can select the appropriate practices depending on the results of the risk assessment.
 To avoid any penalties and implement reasonable security practices, our experts recommend that you should perform a gap analysis exercise against well-known standards such as ISO 27001:2013.
 This will help you in improving your information security practices to a great extent.
 Certain laws across the globe recognize compliance with ISO 27001:2013 equivalent to following reasonable security practices.

 Compliance with ISO 27001:2013 will also upgrade your internal policies and procedures.
 But the question remains: do you require penetration testing and vulnerability scanning?

 While there is a lack of clarity on the exact requirements, it is not possible to give a definite and exact answer.
-However, we recommend our clients to perform penetration testing exercise twice a year and implement continuous monitoring of their assets through our SaaS platform.
+However, we recommend our clients perform penetration testing exercises twice a year and implement continuous monitoring of their assets through our SaaS platform.
 Our clients can order penetration tests and retests in a few clicks through our interactive platform.
 Besides, on a cost-benefit analysis, paying damages at $750 per individual for even one-fourth of your customers who belong to California is going to be costlier than adopting penetration testing and vulnerability scanning as a safeguard.
 In other words, conducting regular penetration tests and vulnerability scans, even if not explicitly called out, are universally adopted strong security measures and form an essential part of reasonable security practices.